jasonknaut/cs598-datamining-capstone/README.md

 ### Product Perception Framework Implementation
 Almost all of the product perception framework and corresponding analysis is implemented in the Jupyter Notebook.
 This includes components: 3.1 Preprocessor, 3.3 Product Attribute Selection, 3.4 Product Attribute Vocabulary, 3.5 Phrase Candidate Generator & Tagger, 3.6 Sentiment Scorer, 3.7 Product Attribute Scorer, and 3.8 Robust Data Preparer.

-The Product Phrase Extractor (described in section 3.2 of the paper) was conducted using ToPMine.
+The Product Phrase Extractor (described in section 3.2 of the paper) was conducted using the ToPMine implementation created by the paper's author (http://elkishk2.web.engr.illinois.edu/).
 The only file requiring modification was the run.sh file, which is included in the topmin directory of this repo.

 ### All Generated Topics -- 30 Product-Related Topics